 And it’s the chorus where some strange magic happens between LP and Aaron Steel’s percussion.
 He is a brilliant drummer (that myriad of sounds, wow!).
 But often when they played together, Aaron’s powerhouse drums were so intense that all the other instruments, and even sometimes LP’s vocals, were a bit overwhelmed.
 But in the Guitar Center studio you can hear the perfect balance struck between the two of them.
 The sound of the drums enriches LP’s singing and highlights the drama in her voice instead of downplaying it.
 And when the song gets bigger in the second chorus, one more factor lets LP’s voice sound even more stunning, and it’s the company of Tim Fagan’s warm and melodic backing vocals.
 Oh, Tim was a real expert in supporting LP, and he nailed the creation of this unbelievable background that enabled her voice to shine even brighter.
 So, for the second chorus, we get a perfect match of vocals contained within the sound of the drum.
 LP’s final touch to the song are those unbelievable ad-libs, which are also one of our favorite moments on the album.
 Those ad-libs, we won’t dare to describe.
 They kill.

 There is more.
-We absolutely love the contrast between the emotional charge that the song brings and LP’s cool and distanced delivery (Then again, there’s likely no other choice, and your stage presence simply has to match this Rolling Stones t-shirt you’re wearing).
-There’s no actual drama nor despair in the way she performs, which, of course, triples both the drama and despair in the song.
+We absolutely love the contrast between the emotional charge that the song brings and LP’s cool and distanced delivery.
+(Then again, there’s likely no other choice, and your stage presence simply has to match this Rolling Stones t-shirt you’re wearing.)
+There’s no actual despair in the way she performs, which, of course, triples the despair in the song.
 It’s so precious – this moment when, on top of the art of writing a song as such, there’s also an art of performing it, and on top of that, there’s still this choice of method for the performance, which may make it stronger in an unexpected way.
-And this applies not only to the song’s delivery.
+And this applies not only to the song’s presentation.